Understanding 3.5% and its Applications: A practical guide

 -

 Interest Rates: 3.5% is a common interest rate for savings accounts, loans, and mortgages.
-For example, a savings account with a 3.5% annual interest rate will earn 3.5% of the principal balance each year.
+As an example, a savings account with a 3.5% annual interest rate will earn 3.5% of the principal balance each year.
 Similarly, a loan with a 3.5% interest rate will accrue interest charges based on the outstanding balance.
 Understanding compound interest calculations is crucial in these situations.
 Compound interest refers to earning interest on both the principal amount and the accumulated interest from previous periods.

 -